 Webhooks flip the model.
 CourtListener calls your receiver the moment a new entry lands on a docket you’ve subscribed to.
 The receiver processes the entry, updates the SQLite store, and re-renders just the affected calendar in seconds — no polling, no quota burn.
+(How soon a subscriber’s calendar app then re-reads the ICS file is its own refresh schedule — see Limitations for the end-to-end chain.)

 What you’ll set up